 The integrated text editor allows editing of multiple files in parallel, and provides all basic editing features expected from a modern editor.
-In addition, it provides features specific to software development.
-It also recognizes C or C++ language elements.
+In addition, it provides functions specific to software development, like coloring of keywords (C/C++, assembler, and user-defined), block indent, and function navigation within source files.
+It also recognizes C language elements like matching brackets.
+This list shows some additional features: